Scientific: Eremophila maculata 'Valentine'

 8, 9, 14-24

-USDA 9-11 (arid and semi arid regions are best)
+USDA 9-11 (arid and semi-arid regions are best)

-Landscape Use: Informal accent and/or hedge plant, landscape medians, foundation, winter accent for dry landscapes, hummingbird gardens
+Landscape Use: Informal accent and/or hedge plant landscape medians, foundation, winter accent for dry landscapes, hummingbird gardens.

 Seasonal Color: Colorful flowers in late winter and early spring.

-Light: Full sun to partial shade
+Light: Full sun to partial shade.

 Propagation: Stem cuttings

-Additional comments: 'Valentine' attract hummingbirds.
-Eremophila is a genus with many species (such as E. maculata) that has with great landscaping potential in the Phoenix area.
-Eremophila maculata 'Valentine' is a nice medium-sized landscape shrub for transition areas in oasis design or tough landscape spots that attracts hummingbirds.
-It does most of it's growing in late summer and fall.
+Additional comments: Eremophila maculata 'Valentine' or red emu bush is a wonderful, naturally-shapely, nice, medium-sized landscape shrub for transition areas within oasis design themes or tough landscape spots.
+It does most of its growing in late summer and fall.
 Though it might look sparse when first planted, it fills out nicely within one year.
+Attracts hummingbirds when in flower.